gracecarrillo/personal-website/content/home/experience.md

   location = "Remote"
   date_start = "2020"
   date_end = ""
-  description = "Scenario-based projects in Data Science and Software Development."
+  description = """Scenario-based projects in Data Science and Software Development."""
   Responsibilities include:

   * Build a reference implementation of the liveProject by following the author's project instructions.